Early Diagnosis of Acute Lymphoblastic Leukemia Using YOLOv8 and YOLOv11 Deep Learning Models: Datasets and Data Collections

 Available datasets are divided into two types: single-cell and multi-cell datasets.
 Single-cell datasets typically contain images with a single white blood cell per image, whereas multi-cell datasets depict multiple cells within each sample.
 Since multi-cell datasets better represent real-life scenarios when working with blood cells, we chose to focus on them.
 The two datasets selected for this study are the Acute Lymphoblastic Leukemia (ALL) image dataset from Kaggle ~\cite{Ghaderzadeh2021} and ALL-IDB1 ~\cite{Genovese2023}, both of which contain multiple white blood cells per sample.

-Table ~\ref{tab:all_kaggle} summarizes the statistics of the ALL image dataset, which contains 3,256 images in total, divided into four categories: Benign, Early, Pre, and Pro.
+ALL image dataset, which contains 3,256 images in total, divided into four categories: Benign, Early, Pre, and Pro.
 The benign class includes Hematogones, a condition where lymphoid cells accumulate in a pattern similar to ALL but are non-cancerous and generally harmless.
 The dataset consists of 504 benign images and 2,752 malignant cells, further categorized into 985 early-stage samples, 963 pre-stage samples, and 804 pro-phase samples.

-On the other hand, Table ~\ref{tab:all_idb1} is affiliated with ALL-IDB1 dataset includes 108 images in total divided into 59 normal blood samples and 49 cancerous ones.
+On the other hand, ALL-IDB1 dataset includes 108 images in total divided into 59 normal blood samples and 49 cancerous ones.
 This balance between normal and cancerous samples is crucial for the model to effectively learn the distinguishing features of ALL cells.

-We decided to merge the normal cells from ALL-IDB1 with the benign cells from the ALL dataset into a single category called Normal.
+We decided to merge the residual normal cells from ALL-IDB1 with the benign cells from the ALL dataset into a single category called Normal.
 Similarly, we combined the Early, Pre, and Pro classes from the ALL dataset with the Cancer class from ALL-IDB1 into one category called Cancer.
 As a result, we focused on two classes: Normal and Cancer.
 This approach exposes the models to different datasets and various shapes of blast cells, allowing for more practical detection and classification.